martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 # Discovering Additional Certificates at the HTTP/2 Layer {#discovery}

-A certificate chain with proof of possesion of the private key corresponding to the end-entity certificate is sent as a single of `CERTIFICATE_PROOF` frame (see
+A certificate chain with proof of possesion of the private key corresponding to the end-entity certificate is sent as a single `CERTIFICATE` frame (see
-{{http-cert-proof}}) on stream zero.
+{{http-cert}}) on stream zero.
 Once the holder of a certificate has sent the chain and proof, this certificate chain is cached by the recipient and available for future use.
 If the certificate is marked as `AUTOMATIC_USE`, the certificate may be used by the recipient to authorize any current or future request.
 Otherwise, the recipient requests the required certificate on each stream, but the previously-supplied certificates are available for reference without having to resend them.

 Likewise, the details of a request are sent on stream zero and stored by the recipient.
 These details will be referenced by subsequent